Our Tribute to Heather on Lung Leavin’ Day 2 February

 As shocking as this is, Heather’s message is one of hope and awareness of this issue, and many Health and Safety associations and companies are working to reduce the risk to employees from the exposure of hazardous substances, and the damage this can cause.
 Trolex is one such company that is on this mission, by inventing dust monitoring equipment that measures the dangers in real time – this isn’t unique to Trolex.
 However, specific monitoring of silica in real time IS.

-Launching in May 2022, the Trolex Air XS is the first real-time RCS monitor of its kind, which allows for dangerous silica particles to be detected quicker than any other method.
-This ground-breaking technology will save eventually save millions of lives.
+Launching in May 2022, the Trolex Air XS Silica Monitor is the first real-time RCS monitor of its kind, which allows for dangerous silica dust to be detected quicker than any other method.
+This ground-breaking technology will eventually save millions of lives.

 Today, on Lung Leavin’ Day, the message is simple.